 Stem Cell Therapy

-At Native Stem Cell Centers, our treatment regimen is centered around the use of your stem cells from your body, specifically stem cells extracted from your bone marrow.
+At Native Stem Cell Clinics, our treatment regimen is centered around the use of your stem cells from your body, specifically stem cells extracted from your bone marrow.

 With ReVivaStem® — our exclusive stem-cell injection therapy procedure — you can replace lost cartilage in your knee, hip or shoulder using the healing power of your own body.

 Control and even reverse the damage of arthritis with ReVivaStem®.